-Although enrollment of new providers concluded on April 30, 2017, TennCare's EHR Incentive Program will continue through the 2021 program year as required by CMS rules.
+Although enrollment of new providers concluded on April 30, 2017, TennCare's EHR Incentive Program will continue through the 2021 program year as required by CMS rules, with all remaining payments to be made by the program's conclusion on December 31, 2021.
 Tennessee's program team continues to work with a variety of provider organizations to maintain the momentum of the program.
 The focus of post-enrollment outreach efforts for the remainder of the program is to encourage all providers who remain eligible to continue attesting and receive all six payments available.